MiCode/kernel_build/kleaf/docs/errors.md

 [[PATCH] btrfs: fix infinite directory reads](https://lore.kernel.org/linux-btrfs/c9ceb0e15d92d0634600603b38965d9b6d986b6d.1691923900.git.fdmanana@suse.com/)

+You may also use `--workaround_btrfs_b292212788` to work around this issue temporarily.

 ## fatal: not a git repository: '[...]/.git' {#not-git}

 This is a harmless warning message.